bp/spark-cef-reader/README.md

 * Plain text, bzip2, and gzip files supported and tested
 * Field pivoting, for turning `<key>Label` fields into the field names
 * Scanning depth, allowing you to define how many records to scan to infer the schema
-* Built using Spark DataSource v2 APIs
+* Built using Spark DataSource v2 APIs for Spark 3
 * Usage as a source in Spark SQL statements

 ## Usage